Home Remedies for Bee Stings

 Wasps are more likely to sting because, unlike bees, they won’t die after stinging.
 Wasps generally sting to protect themselves, their food, or their nests.
 Bees generally sting as a very last resort.
 Bees do not want to harm you, and are actually beneficial insects because they pollinate many crops, flowers, and other plants and trees.

 The sting may cause the site to swell and turn red.
-If you are experiencing severe symptoms such as hives, nausea, vomiting, difficulty breathing, dizziness, etc., seek medical attention.
+If you are experiencing severe symptoms such as hives, nausea, vomiting, difficulty breathing, dizziness, etc., seek medical attention immediately!
 Stings from bees or wasps can cause anaphylactic shock in people who are allergic to the venom.
 If you know that you are allergic to bee stings, you should carry an EpiPen at all times.

 Before treating the sting, remove the stinger to prevent more venom from being released.
 Many people recommend removing the stinger with tweezers, but this method can actually cause more venom to be released.
 To remove the stinger, scrape the stinger away with a fingernail or credit card.